ubc-library-rc/gis-georeferencing/content/georeferencing.md

 - to make comparison calculations
 - to serve as reference for creating shapefiles for spatial analysis or reference mapping

-## Ways to georeference
 This workshop will use a GIS to georeference an already scanned map from UBC Library's historical map and atlas collection.
 The workflow is elaborated in the Hands On section.
-There are other ways to georeference, however, like
-- x
-- y
-- z

-Consider exploring these for next steps after you complete this workshop.